Book Series: LeVeq Family #1

 Sable finds herself face to face with Raimond later on, this time under different circumstances.
 He needs to find a wife.
 Raimond’s mother is convinced that Sable is the woman for him.
 So he reluctantly finds himself committed to the woman who almost broke his heart.

 Sable and Raimond reconnect, learning to trust and care for one another again.
 Still, they have their struggles.
 Raimond comes on hard, but Sable is no pushover.
 Raimond has a mistress, although he quickly casts her aside.
 And danger still looms on the horizon, with the crazed villain determined to have Sable.

 Final Analysis of Through the Storm

 Sable is a fantastic heroine, filled with grit and competence.
-Raimond is an “Alpha,” but he comes on so intense at times.
-Raimond’s nowhere as smooth as he thinks he is.
+Raimond is an “Alpha,” and he comes on quite intense at times.
+Raimond is nowhere as smooth as he thinks he is.
 However, I’m pleased to note that the love scenes are well-done and erotic in a very 1990s fashion.

 The villain is a rather hateful beast, and I relished his comeuppance.

 I appreciated that Through the Storm was no wallpaper romance.
 It was a genuine historical–or at least, one where historical events mattered.

 All in all, I’m glad I read this one, but I think there are other romances by Jenkins that will be more suited to my tastes.